ComaToastUK/PingPongTest/README.md

-    var exampleTest = new PingPongSpec(); // Create a new instance of the test class var yourObject = new YourObject(); // This is the object you want to test exampleTest.it("Expects something"); // Write what you want to test as an arg exampleTest.expect(object.SomeMethod()); // Input the method you want to test as an arg exampleTest.expectToEqual(Some_expected_output); // Input the expected output as an arg }
+    var exampleTest = new PingPongSpec(); // Create a new instance of the test class var yourObject = new YourObject(); // This is the object you want to test exampleTest.it("Expects something"); // Write what you want to test as an arg exampleTest.expect(yourObject.SomeMethod()); // Input the method you want to test as an arg exampleTest.expectToEqual(Some_expected_output); // Input the expected output as an arg }